Waived cost-sharing for telehealth services extended through September 30, 2020

 - If the provider documents “suspected”, “possible” or “probable” COVID-19, providers should not use B97.29.
 Instead, providers should assign a code explaining the reason for the encounter such as fever, etc.

-- Do not use ICD10 diagnosis code U07.1: The World Health Organization has created a new ICD10 diagnosis (U07.1) for COVID-19.
-This code will be reviewed in the March 2020 ICD-10 committee meeting with an anticipated effective date of October 1, 2020.
-Providers should not use this code until after the established effective date.
+- ICD10 diagnosis code U07.1: The World Health Organization has created a new ICD10 diagnosis (U07.1) for COVID-19.
+This code will be effective and acceptable for use as of April 1, 2020.

 - Do not use ICD10 diagnosis code B34.2: Providers should not use diagnosis code B34.2, Coronavirus infection, unspecified.
 The cases have universally been respiratory in nature and the site would not be “unspecified”.